vamuana/webDesign_chefs/README.md

 ####  Goals:
 The main goal of this application is to connect the students living in the dormitories by spending their time together while cooking.
 Any user can become a "main chef" and create a cooking event for others to join.
 The application will enable the "main chef" to set up an event visible to other users by entering the meal they want to cook and the time frame they are available.
 The "main chef" should also add a predicted budget of that exact meal per portion, they can discuss details in the chat to set up the way they will split the cost - can either pay by cash during the event or by transfer.
 Other users will see events listed by the "main chefs," and can easily join any event they want.
 After such confirmation they will be automatically added to the event chat.
 To make the decision whether to join the event or not even easier, all users can leave rating to the recipe and all participants of that event(star rating and optional text feedback).
 Each user that has ever created any event will have a history of his recipes on their profile, that will not only help them to make the process of event creation faster, but also can see the feedback of others on his cooking skills.
+(Less words)

 ####  Success measures: How can you quantitatively measure whether your site/app is successful?
 What values of these measure do you want to achieve?
 We can measure it by the star ratings of the users among each other, by the amount of events created and successfuly carried out.
 We want to have the average star rating close to 5 and the amount of successful events as high as possible.